brunomnsilva/yacl/README.md

 :bulb: If you are interested in *neural models* for clustering, check out the [Ubiquitous Neural Networks](https://github.com/brunomnsilva/UbiquitousNeuralNetworks) library.

 ## Documentation

-:construction: :warning: I have yet to publish the package at *Maven Central*.
-Please wait a few days.

 ### Installation